m-gagne/PDF2AzSearch/README.md

       "expression": "<Regular Expression>",
       "default": "<Default Value if no matches>"
-      "startKeyword": "Optional: <Keyword for substring match start>", "endKeyword": "Optional: <Keyword for substring match end>",
+      "startKeyword": "Optional: <Keyword for substring match start>", "endKeyword": "Optional: <Keyword for substring match end>", "options": {
-      "options": {
         "flags": "<Optional RegularExpression Flags>"
       }
     }

-#### Rule Types:

-* "FirstSingle" : Will capture the first match.
-* "All" : Will capture all matches.
-* "AllUnique" : Will capture all matches and return the list of unique strings.

-#### Start/End Keywords

-If you want to run your expression on a subset of the text, then specify the start/end keywords and only the text inbetween will be used.
+#### More on rules:

+To learn more about the rules/how the text is extracted please refer see [https://github.com/m-gagne/textmeta](https://github.com/m-gagne/textmeta)

 ## Sample PDF